Summary: in this tutorial, you will learn how to use the SQL MOD

 function.

-SQL MOD examples
+SQL MOD function examples #

 The following statement divides the number 33 by 5 that results in 6 as the integer portion of the result and 4 as the remainder.